Endogenizing the Cost Parameter in Cournot Oligopoly: Introduction

 \subsection{Outline}

 The rest of the paper is structured as follows.
-In \Cref{sec2} we build up the formal setting for a duopoly.
-In \Cref{sec3} we present some preliminary results and treat the complete information case.
-In \Cref{sec4} we analyze the model of incomplete information, state our main results and highlight the special case with no production capacities for the retailers.
-In \Cref{sec5} we investigate inefficiencies caused by the lack of information on the true value of the demand parameter by the supplier.
-The use of results exhibited in the previous sections is highlighted by various examples and calculations of the subgame perfect equilibrium in \Cref{sec6}.
-Finally, in \Cref{sec7} we generalize our results to the case of $n>2$ - identical retailers.
-The proofs of \Cref{sec3} and \Cref{sec7} proceed by an extensive case discrimination and are presented in Appendix \ref{app1}.
-Throughout the rest of this paper we drop the double name ``producers/retailers'' and keep the term ``retailers'' only.
+In Sections 2--6, we discuss a market with one supplier and two producers/retailers.
+In particular, in \Cref{secmodel}, we build up the formal setting for the market model.
+In \Cref{sec3}, we present some preliminary results and treat the complete information case.
+In \Cref{sec4}, we analyze the model of incomplete information.
+In \Cref{secinef}, we compare the complete and incomplete information equilibrium outcomes and study both analytically and numerically the inefficiencies that occur in the incomplete information setting.
+In \Cref{seccost}, we perform sensitivity analysis on the model parameters and perform numerical simulations to illustrate the results.
+Finally, in \Cref{sec7}, we generalize \eqref{thm4.1} to the case of $n>2$ identical retailers and study their impact on the supplier's profits.
+To focus on the economic and game-theoretic aspects of the analysis, all proofs are presented in \ref{app1}.
+While proving the statements for the complete information case is by exhaustive case discrimination, the proofs concerning the incomplete information case utilize probabilistic results from the theory of the mean residual life (MRL) function and may be of independent interest.
+The MRL function is widely used in reliability analysis, but its formal applications in economics are still scarce.
+Throughout the rest of this paper we drop the double name ``producers/retailers'' and use only the term ``retailers''.